I have decided to discontinue the Tactical Nymphing Sighter.

-Each package of the TenkaraBum Tactical Nymphing Sighter contains three lengths of line, each over 6' long (about 20' in total).
-The photo above shows a three foot length cut from the middle of one of the lines.
+Each package of the TenkaraBum Tactical Nymphing Sighter contains three lengths of line, each over 7' long (about 22' in total).
+The photo above shows a three foot length cut from one of the lines.

-Each of the three 6+ foot lines has a long section of white, then a roughly 20" length that is black, fluorescent orange, black, fluorescent chartreuse, black, and then another long section of white.
+The breakdown of white and hi-vis has changed from last year.
+The new TenkaraBum Tactical Nymphing sighter has the three 7+ foot lines.
+Each line has a pattern which repeats once.
+The pattern is 13" of white, 18 1/2" that is black, fluorescent orange, black, fluorescent chartreuse, black, and then another 13" of white.
+That sequence then repeats, so you get white, hi-vis, long white (13"+13"), hi-vis and white.
 Thus, one package gives you the option to cut a multitude of sighters to fit any lighting or water conditions.

 With the TenkaraBum Tactical Nymphing Sighter, your choices include white,